 Likud, officially known as

-Likud â National Liberal Movement, is a major right-wing political party in Israel.
+Likud โ National Liberal Movement, is a major right-wing political party in Israel.
 It was founded in 1973 by Menachem Begin and Ariel Sharon in an alliance with several right-wing parties.
 Likud's landslide victory in the 1977 elections was a major turning point in the country's political history, marking the first time the left had lost power.
-In addition, it was the first time in Israel that a right-wing party won the plurality of the votes.
+In addition, it was the first time in Israel that a right-wing party received the most votes.
 After ruling the country for most of the 1980s, the party lost the Knesset election in 1992.
-Likud's candidate Benjamin Netanyahu won the vote for Prime Minister in 1996 and was given the task of forming a government after the 1996 elections.
+Likud's candidate Benjamin Netanyahu won the vote for prime minister in 1996 and was given the task of forming a government after the 1996 elections.
 Netanyahu's government fell apart after a vote of no confidence, which led to elections being called in 1999 and Likud losing power to the One Israel coalition led by Ehud Barak.